pcanas/ada-project-oejp/README.md

 - Gather from external sources as much supporting information as possible, in order to enrich the analysis.
 This includes the average income per zone in Chicago, a more accurate segmentation of the type of business (e.g.: for restaurants, we could divide them in Italian, Japanese, Mexican or state owned versus privately owned, etc.), or locations of main tourist attractions, among others.

 # Questions for TAa
-_Add here some questions you have for us, in general or project-specific._

 - Is there any popular source to find the map coordinates of regions, such as the per-state USA map used in the tutorials?
 - What is a good scope of the project?
 Are we proposing too many different questions, should we just focus on a particular aspect of the dataset...?
 - Are we fulfilling the "social good" requirement?